Food & Drink

 Historical Sights to see

 Cyprus has a rich and exciting history, with a number of unique and ancient sights for you to explore.
-Visit the old Tombs of the Kings or the amphitheatre in Paphos, and then learn about the island’s many, important archaeological discoveries at the Nicosia museum.
+Visit the old Tombs of the Kings or the amphitheater in Paphos, and then learn about the island’s many, important archaeological discoveries at the Nicosia museum.

 I’ve taken hundreds of photos capturing the Cyprus sunset, especially in Paphos.
 Make sure you don’t miss it.